 Rental scams are a particularly dangerous type of fraud due to the sensitive nature of the personal information exchanged throughout the rental process, the large sums of money that can potentially be lost, and the increased prevalence of these scams in recent years.

-According to the Better Business Bureau‘s 2022 Scam Tracker Risk Report, Rental Scams have become the #7 riskiest type of scam in Canada due to their high susceptibility rate and a median dollar loss of $1,600.
+According to the Better Business Bureau‘s 2023 Scam Tracker Risk Report, home scams have become the 3rd riskiest type of scam in Canada due to their high susceptibility rate and a median dollar loss of $2,000.
 The biggest factor behind this rise in danger is the transition to digital renting.
-Now that the vast majority of landlords & property managers choose to list their rental properties online, spotting fake listings has grown increasingly difficult
+Now that the vast majority of landlords & property managers choose to list their rental properties online, spotting fake listings has grown increasingly difficult.

 This risk has only been compounded by recent factors like the significant rise in rent prices sweeping the country, as well as particularly tough competition and a lack of rental housing supply in cities like Vancouver, Toronto, and Calgary.
 With the danger of rental scams more pressing than ever, renters are encouraged to be constantly vigilant and look out for common warning signs such as blurry listing photos, hidden address details, and difficulty arranging in-person viewings.